boxcart.dev

 The order history view (?view=orders) displays a list of the customer's past orders, showing key details such as:

-Clicking on an order opens the single order view (?view=order&id=), which shows full order details including items, quantities, collection slot, payment method, and order notes.
+Clicking on an order opens the single order view (?view=order&order=), which shows full order details including items, quantities, collection slot, payment method, and order notes.

-Each order includes a "Reorder" button.
+On BoxCart Pro, each order also includes a "Reorder" button.
 When clicked, all items from that order are added to the customer's current basket, making it easy to repeat a previous order.
+This button is not shown on the free build.

-The quick reorder feature is a great time-saver for repeat customers.
+Quick reorder is a great time-saver for repeat customers on Pro.
 When a customer clicks Reorder, items are added to their basket and they can proceed straight to checkout.

 Order Modifications